jinyangp/SC1015_MiniProject/README.md

 # SC1015 Mini-Project DSF3 Group Team 6

 ## About
 This is a end-to-end mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) which is centred about competitive powerlifters from [openpowerlifting.org](https://openpowerlifting.gitlab.io/opl-csv/bulk-csv.html).
-To follow along with this project, please refer to the [main notebook - current dummy link](https://github.com/jinyangp/SC1015_MiniProject/blob/main/JupyterNotebooks/main.ipynb).
+To follow along with this project, please refer to the [main notebook](https://github.com/jinyangp/SC1015_MiniProject/blob/main/JupyterNotebooks/main.ipynb).

  A brief summary of the notebook is as follows(in order):
  1. Data Extraction